-Title of Risk Description Assessment Risk Owner Status: Impact: Response Rating Level of Concern since previous review Risk Appetite Ambitions Changes since Board on 27 February 25 The zero-carbon agenda is not sufficiently funded or skilled •Strategic priority in line with local and national government Executive Director of Property Services Actual Actual Important Same Concerned > Cautious Zero Carbon No changes High value claim as a result of Private management service property management by BH on behalf of a private landlord (2019).
-23.01.23: Legal proceedings issued against BH re accident in a property management by BH on behalf of a private landlord (2019).
-Executive Director of Property Services Actual Actual Important Same Concerned > Cautious Growth of Homes and Services Whilst it was more concerning at the last review, it has moved to 'same concerned' as the concern has not continued to increase. a culture that acknowledges, promotes and celebrates the embedded and part of the DNA of Berneslai Homes. • We need to ensure it is owned by all and that we recognise differences and take these into account to provide an effective and appropriate service to all our customers (internal and external). •Due to staffing resources, ED&I development lost it momentum.
-Following HDN assessment, ED&I was developed, launched and in the process of being fully embedded across the organisation.
-17.11.23- New OD in post from 1.8.23- ED&I development back in progress.
-Executive Director of Resources Actual Potential Important Same Concerned > Averse Employment and Training No changes · · Review of AM policy and procedures has identified some significant gaps in relation to the service area.
+Title of Risk Description Assessment Risk Owner Status: Impact: Response Rating Level of Concern since previous review Risk Appetite Ambitions Changes since Board on 27 February 25 The zero-carbon agenda is not sufficiently funded or skilled Questions around the sustainability of some estates - types of homes / energy efficiency Difficult to maximise funding opportunities - essential partnership working with BMBC Requires upskilling of staff - technical skills are more expensive Change in behaviour required of staff and tenants 17.07.24: BMBC looking to add in future business plan.
+13.01.25 - Joint work with BMBC to look at overall 30-year business plan •Strategic priority in line with local and national government Executive Director of Property Services Actual Actual Important Same Concerned > Cautious Zero Carbon No changes High value claim as a result of Private management service 23.01.23: Legal proceedings issued against BH re accident in a property management by BH on behalf of a private landlord (2019).
+02.12.24: Judgement found in BH favour 07/11/24 02.12.24: More concerned as Claimant has applied to the Court to appeal 13.01.25 - reduced to important as potential costs reduced 23.01.23: Legal proceedings issued against BH re accident in a property management by BH on behalf of a private landlord (2019).
+Executive Director of Property Services Actual Actual Important Same Concerned > Growth of Homes and Services Whilst it was more concerning at the last review, it has moved to 'same concerned' as the concern has not continued to increase.
+That we do not effectively embed a culture that acknowledges, promotes and celebrates the diverse talents and backgrounds of staff and tenants embedded and part of the DNA of Berneslai Homes. • I we need to ensure it is owned by all and that we recognise differences embedded across the organisation.
+17.11.23- New OD in post from 1.8.23- ED&I development Executive Director of Resources Actual Potential Important Same Concerned > Employment and Training No changes Gap and lack of recent reviews ir policies and procedures, leaves us at risk with the Housing Ombudsman and the Social Housing Regulator Review of AM policy and procedures has identified some significant gaps in relation to the service area.
 Customer Services Team currently carrying out, organisational exercise.
 26.06.23 - Risk moved from Operational Asset Management Risk to Corporate Risk responsibile officer Head of Customer Services.
 This is due to the level of Policies and Procedures that have gaps throughout Property Services and Customer & Estate Services.
 15.07.24 - dedicated post has become vacant - gap in resources.
 31/10/24 - C1 from Regulatory Inspection highlighting good policies and procedures.
 13.01.25 - No formal framework to track updates action - joint EMT SMT session - latest tracking spreadsheet and consider how it will be monitored.
-Review of AM policy and procedures has identified some significant gaps in relation to the service area.
-Head of Customer Services Actual Potential Important Same Concerned > Averse Employment and Training Whilst it was more concerning at the last review, it has moved to 'same concerned' as the concern has not continued to increase
+Head of Customer Services Actual Potential Important Same Concerned > Employment and Training Whilst it was more concerning at the last review, it has moved to 'same concerned' as the concern has not continued to increase